chorton2227/piper-christmas-2025/README.md

 ---

-### Module 5: Web Fundamentals Plus 🚀
+### Module 5: Deploy Your Poker Game 🚀
-**Ship your projects to the world**
+**Ship your Texas Hold'em game to the world**

-Learn professional development workflows.
-Use version control, set up tooling, deploy to the web, and build your portfolio.
+Take your completed poker game from Module 4 and deploy it live to the internet.
+Learn professional deployment workflows, optimization, and how to share your game with others.

-**Duration:** 6 lessons + portfolio capstone
+**Duration:** 6 lessons + live deployment

 **Topics:**
-- 5.1 Project Setup & Tooling - Code editors, linters, formatters
+- 5.1 Preparing for Deployment - Code cleanup, testing, final polish
-- 5.2 Git & GitHub - Version control basics, commits, repos
+- 5.2 Git & GitHub - Version control for your poker game
-- 5.3 Publishing & Hosting - GitHub Pages, Netlify, custom domains
+- 5.3 GitHub Pages Deployment - Host your game for free
-- 5.4 Performance & Assets - Optimizing images, caching, minification
+- 5.4 Game Optimization - Asset optimization, loading performance, caching
-- 5.5 Accessibility Auditing - Testing tools, WCAG guidelines
+- 5.5 Cross-Browser Testing - Ensure your game works everywhere
-- 5.6 Documentation & Portfolios - READMEs, project showcases
+- 5.6 Sharing Your Game - Custom domain, social sharing, documentation

-**Capstone:** Published portfolio site with your best projects, complete with documentation and accessibility considerations
+**Capstone:** Your Texas Hold'em poker game live on the internet with custom URL, optimized performance, and professional documentation

 ---